 Our goal is to provide you and your family with an exceptional experience while you are a patient in one of our hospitals.
 Below is information that may be helpful to your hospital stay.

 Our gift shops feature a variety of items for patients, staff and visitors.
 Find cards, balloons, snacks, books/magazines and other assorted gift options.

-During their stay, patients may see or hear helicopters arriving and departing the Medical Center.
-As the level one regional trauma center for four inland Southern California counties, the hospital receives many critical-care patients by helicopter.
+During your stay, you may see or hear helicopters arriving and departing the Medical Center.
+As one of only two Level 1 trauma centers for four inland Southern California counties, the hospital receives many critical-care patients by helicopter.